-- Police Department The proposed budget maintains sworn headcount and includes additional classes to offset anticipated attrition.
-The FY2022 budget increases Supervisory headcount and Intelligence Unit staff for the Body Worn Camera program. - Sheriff's Department The proposed budget funds two classes of up to 40 correction officers.
-While the inmate population is decreasing, hiring is needed to keep pace with attrition. - Probation Department The proposed budget anticipates the hiring of a new class of Probation Officers and staff for the Juvenile Detention Center. - Traffic & Parking Violations Agency The proposed budget contemplates new revenue from the transfer of trucking violation cases from District Court to TPVA. - Fire Marshall The proposed budget hires Fire Communication Operators to intake and dispatch calls to the Fire service, hiring Fire Marshal Trainees to review and inspect commercial and multi-dwelling residences for code compliance.
+- Police Department The 2022 NIFA Approved Budget maintains sworn headcount and includes additional classes to offset anticipated attrition.
+The FY2022 budget increases Supervisory headcount and Intelligence Unit staff for the Body Worn Camera program. - Sheriff's Department The 2022 NIFA Approved Budget funds two classes of up to 40 correction officers.
+While the inmate population is decreasing, hiring is needed to keep pace with attrition. - Probation Department The 2022 NIFA Approved Budget anticipates the hiring of a new class of Probation Officers and staff for the Juvenile Detention Center. - Traffic & Parking Violations Agency The 2022 NIFA Approved Budget contemplates new revenue from the transfer of trucking violation cases from District Court to TPVA. - Fire Marshall The 2022 NIFA Approved Budget hires Fire Communication Operators to intake and dispatch calls to the Fire service, hiring Fire Marshal Trainees to review and inspect commercial and multi-dwelling residences for code compliance.